plumphp/plum-yaml/README.md

 -----

-Please refer to the [Plum documentation](https://github.com/plumphp/plum/blob/master/docs/index.md) for more information about using Plum.
+Please refer to the [Plum documentation](https://github.com/plumphp/plum/blob/master/docs/index.md) for more information about using Plum in general.

-PlumYaml contains two converters. `YamlDumpConverter` converts an array into YAML and `YamlParseConverter` converts YAML into an array.
+PlumYaml contains two converters. `Plum\PlumYaml\YamlDumpConverter` converts an array into YAML and `Plum\PlumYaml\YamlParseConverter` converts YAML into an array.

 ```php
 use Plum\PlumYaml\YamlDumpConverter;